 We used random networks with 100, 200, 300, 400, and 500 nodes generated by the Waxman algorithm [12] whose parameters $\alpha$ and $\beta$ were 0.15 and 0.2, respectively.
-We set the propagation delay for each link to 10 ms. The number of fibers on link uniformly ranged from 1 to 30.
+Fig. 7 shows the resulting random network with 100 nodes.
+We assume that there is no propagation delay on each link and no processing delay on each node.
+Note, however, that even if propagation delay and processing delay are considered, the resulted clustering is identical as long as the time for a pair of clusters to complete a merge operation is smaller than $T_w$ .
+The number of fibers on link uniformly ranged from 1 to 30.
 There were 32 wavelengths multiplexed on a fiber.

 We compared our distributed clustering method applied to the bounded, connected, max-lightpath problem (BI) with (1) a network without any clusters (no cluster) and (2) a distributed clustering method applied to the bounded, connected, min-cut problem (min-cut).
+With min-cut, we set the link cost to 1.
+In this case, each cluster merges an adjacent cluster that has the maximum number of connected links, which leads to maximizing the number of links in merged clusters (i.e., minimizing the number of links between clusters).

-With min-cut, we tried to minimize the number of links between clusters (i.e., set the link cost at a constant value).
-With each clustering method, we set B to $\sqrt{N}$ (N was the number of nodes in the network) because setting B to $\sqrt[M]{N}$ in a network with M layers leads to minimized table length [9] and M = 2. we set H to $\sqrt{N}$ (upper bound on H) because small Hmay not lead to increasing the number of lightpaths available between nodes.
+Table 1 Average number of clusters constructed.

+With each clustering method, we set B to $\sqrt{N}$ (N was the number of nodes in the network) because setting B to $\sqrt[M]{N}$ in a network with M layers leads to minimized table length [9] and M = 2.
+We set H to $\sqrt{N}$ (upper bound on H) because small H may not lead to increasing the number of lightpaths available between nodes.
 The waiting time for a merge request, $T_w$ , was set to $\gamma \times T$ . $\gamma$ was a uniform random variable from 1 to 4 and T = 10(s), which was large enough for a merged cluster to update each piece of information in the cluster.